AlexTape/WebCBR/README.md

 # WebCBR
 ---------
-This is a simple case-based reasoning servlet application based on MyCBR.
+WebCBR is a simple case-based reasoning servlet application based on MyCBR.